Deloitte-HKU Lab for Organizational Transformation

 and Well-being

-Our mission is to advance understanding of how generative AI is transforming labor markets, leisure, and overall wellbeing, with a particular focus on China.
-We are committed to conducting rigorous, data-driven, and causally robust research to generate actionable insights.
-Distinctively, our people-centered approach places human wellbeing at the core of our analysis, going beyond productivity and profitability to explore how technological change can foster better jobs and lives.
+We advance understanding of generative AI’s transformation of China’s labor markets, leisure, and wellbeing through rigorous, data-driven, causally robust research generating actionable insights.
+Our people-centered approach prioritizes human wellbeing, going beyond productivity and profitability to foster better jobs and lives.